elsms/Closed-Vehicle-Routing-Problem/README.md

 Several solution strategies were implemented.

-### Heuristic approach
+#### 1. Heuristic Approach
-An initial feasible solution was implemented using a Nearest Neighbour constructive heuristic, implemented in OR-Tools via the `PATH_CHEAPEST_ARC` strategy.
-The first solution was then refined using the `GUIDED_LOCAL_SEARCH` metaheuristic to escape poor local optima and reduce total travel distance.
+An initial feasible solution was implemented using a **nearest neighbour constructive heuristic**, implemented in OR-Tools via the `PATH_CHEAPEST_ARC` strategy.
+The first solution was then refined using the `GUIDED_LOCAL_SEARCH` metaheuristic to escape poor local optima and reduce total travel distance by encouraging the solver to explore alternatives.

-* **Metaheuristic strategies**: We further enhanced the initial solution using various built-in metaheuristics available in OR-Tools, including `TABU_SEARCH`, `SIMULATED_ANNEALING`, `AUTOMATIC`, and `GREEDY_DESCENT`.
-* **Cluster-first, Route-second model**: Finally, we implemented a clustering strategy by grouping customers based on geographical proximity.
-We then applied the Nearest Neighbour method again using OR-Tools.
-We repeated this approach by clustering based on demand as well.
+#### 2. Metaheuristic Strategies
+Starting from the first solution, additional improvement strategies available in OR-Tools were used, including:
+* `TABU_SEARCH`
+* `SIMULATED_ANNEALING`
+* `AUTOMATIC`
+* `GREEDY_DESCENT`
+#### 3. Cluster-first, Route-second Model
+A **cluster-first, route-second approach** was also explored.
+Customers were first grouped into clusters based on geographical proximity, after which the nearest neighbour heuristic was applied within each cluster to generate routes.
+The procedure was then repeated using demand-based clustering, enabling a comparison between spatial and demand-driven solutions.

 # Key Findings